-Unless you live in California, Hawaii, Massachusetts or Michigan (where state law prohibits or limits the use of credit as a rating factor, but most states allow this practice.
+Unless you live in California, Hawaii, Massachusetts or Michigan (where state law prohibits or limits the use of credit as a rating factor), your credit score can impact your car insurance premium.
 Drivers with lower credit scores are statistically more likely to file claims, so insurance companies charge a higher price to offset this risk.
 If you can increase your credit score, you may see a reduction in your premium.

-How to get the best insurance for a 25-year-old
+How to choose the best car insurance at age 25

-The cheapest insurance does not always equate to the best insurance.
+The cheapest insurance auto insurance may not be the best option for your needs.
 If you are in the market for a new car insurance policy, the following steps may help you determine the right coverage and company for you:

 - Compare companies and quotes: Getting quotes from several companies lets you compare prices, discounts, coverage options and customer service ratings.
 Most companies offer online quotes, but some may require you to get a quote in person or over the phone.

 - Review third-party rankings: Companies like J.D.
 Power review overall customer satisfaction and claims satisfaction ratings of various insurance providers.
 AM Best reviews financial strength, which indicates a company’s historical ability to pay out claims.
-Reviewing these ratings and choosing a company who rates highly may help you feel comfortable with your insurance carrier.
+Reviewing these ratings and choosing a company that rates highly may help you feel comfortable with your insurance carrier.

 If you are unsure where to start, guidance from a licensed insurance agent may be helpful.
 Insurance agents may be able to evaluate your situation and make recommendations for coverage options and policy features that fit your needs.